-Invest in yourself in one of the best stock trading apps of 2021
+Invest in yourself with one of the best stock trading apps of 2022

 For now, trading is limited to index funds.
 Fractional shares are possible, however.

-Because of its background in education, SoFi Wealth is a great choice for anyone new to the workforce.
-It offers goal-setting and retirement analyst tools and more.
+Because of its background in education, SoFi Wealth is an excellent choice for anyone new to the workforce.
+It offers goal-setting and retirement analyst tools, and more.

 Best for research: Merrill Edge